Easy Homemade Crab Rangoon Egg Rolls recipe with imitation or real crab, crunchy water chestnuts, and a tasty creamy filling, in crispy egg rolls!

 Substitutions and Additions

 These tasty Crab Rangoon Egg Rolls are easily adapted to work with your personal preferences, as well as what you have on hand in your refrigerator and pantry.
-Here are some great swaps and additions you can use to make this recipe your own:
+Here are some great swaps you can use to make this recipe your own:

-- Try sweet and sour sauce, duck sauce, or your favorite dipping sauce in place of the sweet chili sauce for dipping.
+| Sauce Swaps | Try sweet and sour sauce or duck sauce in place of the sweet chili sauce for dipping. |

+Storing.
 Store leftover egg rolls in an airtight container in the refrigerator for up to 3 days, or freeze for up to 2 months.
-To reheat, warm in oven or air fry (thaw if cooking frozen egg rolls).
+You can freeze them before or after frying, and deep fry or air fry them right from the freezer!

-Homemade Crab Rangoon Egg Rolls (easy and delicious)
+Crab Rangoon Egg Rolls Recipe

 Equipment